Disadvantages of AI in Business: Risks You Should Know

 If biased AI leads to unfair lending decisions, is the financial institution or the third-party AI vendor responsible?
 As AI becomes more common, it will be important for businesses to clarify legal liability and insurance requirements around AI failures.

-Intellectual Property Rights & Ownership
+Intellectual Property Rights and Ownership

 AI development often uses large training datasets, open-source libraries, and external AI models.
 This sharing of data and knowledge raises difficult questions about intellectual property (IP) ownership.

 For example, if an AI model “learns” from copyrighted text, does it violate IP rights?
-Businesses using AI must carefully follow IP laws and licensing agreements and have clear data usage policies to avoid lawsuits or stifling innovation by keeping data too restricted.
+Businesses using AI must carefully follow IP laws and licensing agreements and maintain clear data usage policies to avoid lawsuits or stifling innovation by keeping data too restricted.

-Unintended Consequences and Risks
+What Unintended Consequences and Risks Can AI Create?

 Potential for AI Systems to Make Mistakes or Cause Harm